qvik/gcp-data-training/README.md

 In this lab we
 1. run a streaming pipeline from Pub/Sub to BigQuery,
-2. run a batch pipeline from BigQuery to Datastore and Storage,
+2. run a batch pipeline from BigQuery to Datastore,
-3. schedule the batch pipeline with Composer.
+3. schedule the batch pipeline and other tasks with Composer.

 Products: _Cloud Shell_, _Cloud Source Repositories_, _Pub/Sub_, _Cloud Dataflow_, _BigQuery_, _Cloud Datastore_, _Cloud Storage_, _Cloud Composer_